legolego/MADS_698_Capstone/README.md

 ### Step-By-Step Execution
 We also have a notebook that runs the code in a more modular fashion, allowing you to execute the 5 steps of the process separately.
 This version also allows you to change parameter values if you wish.
 Here are the required steps:
 1. Open `NBT_Pipeline.ipynb`
 2. Go to the "Set Parameter Values" section and edit any parameter values that you would like to change.
-All parameters have comments describing what they are used for
+All parameters have comments describing what they are used for.
+Be sure to set the mvp_flag to False if you want to generate new results - see more details on this below.
 3. Go to the "What are we finding the Next Big Thing of?" secton and set the variable `term` to the item you are interested in
 4. Run the notebook step by step, or all at once